 More on this and other weather history

-Night: Haze.
-Mostly clear.
-Low around 59, with temperatures rising to around 62 overnight.
-Northeast wind 3 to 7 mph.
+Night: Rain showers.
+Mostly cloudy.
+Low around 57, with temperatures rising to around 60 overnight.
+North wind 3 to 7 mph.
+Chance of precipitation is 90%.
+New rainfall amounts between a tenth and quarter of an inch possible.

 Mon's High Temperature